-[Opinion] Tax havens: You're talking nonsense Mr commissioner
+[Opinion] Tax havens: You're talking nonsense Mr Commissioner

 Such an approach would represent a step backwards even from the weak but public criterion of the 2009 agreement of the G20 club of advanced economies.

-When the Paradise Papers broke, the Tax Justice Network called for an international convention to establish, once and for all, a set of minimum standards for jurisdictions to participate fairly in the benefits of economic and financial globalisation.
+When the Paradise Papers broke, the Tax Justice Network called for an international convention to establish, once and for all, a set of minimum standards for jurisdictions to participate fairly in the benefits of economic and financial globalisation, as well as for counter-measures to go with them.

 If Moscovici's statement reflects where the blacklist is headed, then the EU will rule itself out of any leadership role and the world will look instead to the G20 and the UN to move forward in a legitimate process.

-Alex Cobham is chief executive of Tax Justice Network, a British-based NGO
+Alex Cobham is chief executive of Tax Justice Network, an international NGO headquartered in the UK